Hungry (The X-Files): Broadcast and reception

 "Hungry" first aired in the United States on November 21, 1999.
 This episode earned a Nielsen rating of 9.6, with a 14 share, meaning that roughly 9.6 percent of all television-equipped households, and 14 percent of households watching television, were tuned in to the episode.
 It was viewed by 16.17 million viewers.
-The episode aired in the United Kingdom and Ireland on Sky1 on April 2, 2000 and received 0.68 million viewers, making it the seventh most watched episode that week.
+The episode aired in the United Kingdom and Ireland on Sky1 on April 2, 2000 and received 0.68 million viewers, making it the channel's seventh most-watched broadcast that week.
 Fox promoted the episode with the tagline "Taste the terror tonight!"

 The episode received mixed to positive reviews from critics.
 Robert Shearman and Lars Pearson, in their book Wanting to Believe: A Critical Guide to The X-Files, Millennium & The Lone Gunmen, rated the episode five stars out of five, calling the premise "Dexter a decade early."
 The two concluded that "the sympathy that Donella gives Rob as he shows his true colours is very touching. [...]
 The final moments [of the episode] are a typically smart touch to this neglected gem of a story."
 Paul Goebel of TV Squad listed Rob Roberts among his favorite X-Files monsters.
 Rich Rosell from Digitally Obsessed awarded the episode 3.5 out of 5 stars and wrote that the episode features a "great setup, but the climax leaves the usual open-ended questions."
 Zack Handlen on The A.V.
 Club called the episode "perfectly acceptable" and awarded it a "B+".
 He was pleased with the episode's unique format, calling it a "good gimmick" that made an otherwise "forgettable at best" episode—had it been constructed in the typical fashion of The X-Files—into a memorable one.
 He was also positive towards the episode's use of humor, noting that it "is very much on target".
 Handlen, however, felt that the story showed the series' tiredness and did not possess much suspense to keep the watcher completely engaged.